mhmoudalaskalany/SigmaCandidate/README.md

 - To Save The Data in CSV file change the (InfrastructureType) in appsettings.json to 0 (default value)
 - To Save The Date In A Database change the (InfrastructureType) in appsettings.json to 1
 - To Save The Data in InMemoryDatabase change UseInMemoryDatabase to true (default)
-- To Save The Data in Sql Database  change UseInMemoryDatabase to false
+- To Save The Data in Sql Database  change UseInMemoryDatabase to false (Migration Will Be Migrated Authomatically)

 ![layers](https://github.com/mhmoudalaskalany/Images/blob/main/task_images/appsettings.png)